AleBosi31/AleBosi31/README.md

 # 👋 Hi there!
-I'm Alessandro Bosi
+I'm Alessandro

 🎓 Data Science graduate with a background in Economics
 📊 Passionate about data, machine learning, and building smart solutions